bparanj/crystal/programming/iac/docs/boto/public-ami.md

 }
 ```

 By setting `"ami_groups": ["all"]`, you're effectively allowing anyone with an AWS account to use your AMI.
-This is commonly done for community AMIs that are intended to be shared publicly.
+This is  done for community AMIs that are intended to be shared publicly.
 However, for private AMIs intended only for personal or internal organizational use, you would not include "all" in the `ami_groups` or might omit the `ami_groups` setting entirely, depending on the specific Packer builder and version you're using.

 It's important to be cautious with this setting to avoid unintentionally making sensitive data or configurations public.